kamleshtayade/intro/README.md

-# page
+# intro

+This will be profile page of Kamlesh Tayade

-profile page using React, Gatsby, GraphiQL and Intro
+Technology stack used are as React, Gatsby, GraphiQL and Intro plugin